 Since 2009, Alon has also been highly active as a playwright and musical theatre composer-lyricist.
 His plays and musicals have been read or performed in New York City, Houston, San Diego, and Galveston, as well as in the UK.
 In a review of a concept cast highlights recording of his musical BULLY, David Clarke of BroadwayWorld.com said, “I was instantly impressed with Aaron Alon’s ability to write Broadway style pop ballads with such dexterity.”
-He is a founding member and president of the Board of Directors of Thunderclap Productions, a theatrical company dedicated to presenting new and underrepresented works.
+He is a founding member and president of the Board of Directors of Thunderclap Productions, a production company dedicated to presenting new and lesser-known works.

 Alon holds a DMA from Rice University’s Shepherd School of Music, an MM from the Cleveland Institute of Music, and a BA from the University of Chicago.
 His past teachers include Karim Al-Zand, Anthony Brandt, Shih-Hui Chen, Jean Milew, Marta Ptaszynska, and Orianna Webb.